 Incoming Exchange Program

 We're excited that you are considering Swarthmore College for your semester or year abroad!
-Currently Swarthmore College has exchange agreements with Ashesi University, the University of Tokyo, and Yale-NUS College.
+Currently Swarthmore College has international exchange agreements with Ashesi University, the University of Tokyo, and Yale-NUS College.
+We have domestic exchange agreements with Tufts University, Pomona College and Middlebury College.
 Unfortunately, we are unable to accept applications from students from other institutions.

-Swarthmore can only accept students for the fall semester or the academic year.
+Swarthmore can only accept students for the fall semester, spring semester, or the full academic year.
 Students are nominated to apply by their home institutions and then are asked to complete the exchange student application on the Off-Campus Study portal.
-University of Tokyo and Yale-NUS students should be nominated by their home institutions by February 15th and complete their applications by March 1st.
-Ashesi University students should be in contact with the Ashesi Diversity and International Programs Office for more information about application timelines.
 Interested students should consult with their home schools for more information about the nomination and application process.

 After you have been nominated by your home institution's study abroad office, you will receive instructions from OCS on how to start the online application process at Swarthmore.